What is Air-Britain?

 Air-Britain Travel organises tours for members and their immediate family from the UK to many areas.
 Apart from Western Europe and the continental USA, trips have been made recently to Alaska, Eastern Europe, South Africa and Australia.

 For many years, the Air-Britain Fly-In has attracted large numbers of aircraft, not only from the UK but also many European countries.
 The event is open to the public and access to the aircraft parking areas is enabled where possible.
-Currently the Fly-In is held at North Weald in Essex.
+The event has been held at various locations around the UK and in 2019 we successfully held our 40th Fly-In at Turweston Aerodrome in Northants.

 A network of branches exists where members can meet fellow enthusiasts.
 Some provide a range of activities, including outings and websites.